-FFFF - EEEE - Р NNN - S Facility Code (Optional) - Equipment Functional Designation - Process Area Equipment Number - Suffix (Optional)
+FFFF - EEEE - Р NNN - S Facility Code (Optional) 1 Equipment Functional Designation - Process Area Equipment Number 1 Suffix (Optional)

-FFFF is the Facility Code , from Appendix A. The Facility Code will typically be implied, and would only be fully written where required.
-EEEE is the Equipment Functional Designation , which is comprised of 2 to 4 characters from Section 8.2. Р is the Process Area, which is based on Section 2.3.
-NNN is the Equipment Number .
-Select numbers consistent with the ranges in Appendix D. S is the Suffix, an optional numeric or letter code to distinguish between multiple pieces of equipment with a common equipment number.
+FFFF is the Facility Code, from Appendix A. The Facility Code will typically be

+EEEE is the Equipment Functional Designation, which is comprised of 2 to 4

+NNN is the Equipment Number.
+Select numbers consistent with the ranges in multiple pieces of equipment with a common equipment number.
 Generally, numbers are utilized for equipment in series, and letters for equipment in parallel.